Tehnari/docker-mariadb-vle/docs/MIGRATION_SYSTEM.md

 - Creates the user if it doesn't exist
 - Grants all privileges on the migrated database
 - Flushes privileges to ensure immediate availability

+### Environment Variable Handling
+The system now provides better feedback when environment variables are missing:
+- Shows available environment variables
+- Indicates which variables are missing
+- Provides guidance on how to fix the issue
+- Continues operation with custom user input

 ### Example Workflow
 ```bash